 - 19.5:9 aspect ratio with Full HD+ resolution (1080 x 2340)

 - Glass body with gradient design, 2.5D glass screen

 - Fingerprint scanner to the rear

 - 158.3 x 75.3 x 7.6mm; 172g

 It might say 'Lite' in its name, but there's nothing lightweight about the design and build quality of this phone.
-The Mate 20 Lite a large glass body device, dressed in black, with rounded corners and minimal bezel around the screen.
-If anything it's a subtle design that lacks an extra lick of colour to make it more widely appealing than just plain ol' black; take a look at Twilight on the P20 Pro, for example.
+This is where the Mate 20 Lite gets things most right thanks to a large glass body device with rounded corners and minimal bezel around the screen.

 It's the era of the notch – that's the black-out 'dip' to the top of the screen – and, like the P20 Pro, the Mate 20 Lite follows a similar path.
 It's not as distracting as it sounds, plus it's becoming the norm for Android and Apple devices of late.
 Within the software it's possible to hide the notch anyway, should you prefer.

 Being the Lite version, the screen is LCD rather than OLED, we suspect the latter will be reserved for the top-spec Mate 20 to offer richer colours and deeper blacks.
 Still, there's nothing wrong with the Lite's display; it's got the scale, resolution and brightness on point for a phone at this level.

 Oh, there's a 3.5mm headphone jack on board too.
 So no complaining there.
 Proves that a thin and well-designed device doesn't need to lose this port.